 Shielding and Copper

+This is part of my collection of engineering information on cabling and shielding.
 At the end of this page is a part of a collection of information on shielding and copper, enjoy.
 Below is information on Kleinbeck Engineering expertise in the area of cabling for the Audio Industry.

 I began manufacturing and selling of audio products in 1974.
 In 1981 I began work on an AI system which included a digital recording and playback method for the analysis of engineering data in the audio frequency range, but this was not audio equipment.
 The work was associated with aerospace, DOD, and medical research and development.
 These were calibrated systems in an engineering lab, accuracy and reliability of data was paramount.
 My skill set and experience in digital recording/playback using calibrated systems is used to develop Kleinbeck Engineering products.